6. Fair Value

 HECM buyouts - securitized (nonperforming)

-These loans are valued utilizing a present value methodology that discounts estimated future cash flows over the life of the loan portfolio using WAL, CPR, loss frequency, loss severity, and discount rate assumptions.
+These loans are valued utilizing a present value methodology that discounts estimated projected cash flows over the life of the portfolio using WAL, CPR, loss frequency, loss severity, and discount rate assumptions.

 Level 3